June 2nd, 2017

 Volunteers from all religions are being sought to help bring a listening ear and a kind word into the lives of hospital patients across the city.

-The Chaplaincy Service at Bradford Royal Infirmary and St Luke’s Hospital, both part of Bradford Teaching Hospitals NHS Foundation Trust, is looking to add to its team of volunteers to cater for people’s spiritual needs during their hospital stay.
+During National Volunteers' Week 2017, the Chaplaincy Service at Bradford Royal Infirmary and St Luke’s Hospital, both part of Bradford Teaching Hospitals NHS Foundation Trust, is looking to add to its team of volunteers to cater for people’s spiritual needs during their hospital stay.

 The Chaplaincy team is multi-faith, consisting of seven chaplains representing all major religions in the city, who provide pastoral healthcare for those of religious belief and those of no faith; it is seen as an integral part of the patient experience, contributing to a patient’s holistic wellbeing.